HGARgG-0710/math-expressions.js/README.md

 ##### Temporary note:

 If you want to try using this class, than be careful with the Tests.U_test() method, that is used for Mann-Whitney U-test, because for now it does not work with the arrays, that have repeating numbers in them.
 In future, I hope, it will be fixed.
+(Even though it works perfectly with arrays that have no repeating number in them).

 #### Class Methods